cloudflare/cloudflare-docs/content/analytics/graphql-api/tutorials/querying-access-login-events/index.md

 - `accountTag`: Your Cloudflare account ID.
 - `rayID`: A unique identifier assigned to the authentication request.
 - `datetimeStart`: The earliest event time to query (no earlier than September 16, 2022).
 - `datetimeEnd`: The latest event time to query.
-Make sure to specify a time range that includes the login event you are querying.
+Be sure to specify a time range that includes the login event you are querying.

 ## API Call